 Lectures are free and open to all.

 Enjoy a special program during Heritage Days on October 2!

 Earl Wood: From Centrifuge to Bedside -- Investigating Human Physiology in Challenging Environments

 Light buffet at 5:30 p.m.
 CT (RSVP required)

 Presenters: Jan Stepanek, M.D., M.P.H., F.A.S.M.A.

-This event is free and open to Mayo staff, residents, students, patients, visitors and the community.
-No prior registration is required.
+This event is free and open to Mayo Clinic staff, residents, students, patients, visitors and the community.

 Please click the link below to join the webinar:

 Webinar ID: 928 2222 6645